belindamo/derp/section_notes/05-experiment-runs.md

 For another experiment, duplicate experiments/exp\_20250904\_180037 into a new experiments/exp\_<id> folder, and run the 2nd experiment there.
-You want to make 1 change: change&#x20;
+You want to make 1 change: change hidden dmo

 # Experiment Runs: Distribution Enforcement via Random Probe (DERP)